nikefn/nikefn.github.io/_posts/2026-05-15-project_amazonia.markdown

 ## Why Urban Development in the Amazon Matters

 Contrary to popular belief, the Amazon rainforest is an urbanised region.
 This may sound counterintuitive, but [over 70% of the Amazon's population lives in towns and cities](https://www.iadb.org/en/blog/urban-development-and-housing/cities-amazonia-unlocking-prosperity-and-protecting-ecosystems).
 In Brazil, this share has been above 50% since the 1980s.
-Small and medium-sized towns in particular are growing fast: 10 of the 19 Brazilian cities that doubled their population in the last decade are in the Amazon[^1].
+Small and medium-sized towns in particular are growing fast[^1].

 Most of these towns face gaps in basic services.
 Over 60% of urban populations in the region live in vulnerable conditions.
 Access to clean water, sanitation, electricity and waste management is often precarious.
 As a [WEF publication](https://www.weforum.org/stories/2025/06/securing-amazonian-cities-for-sustainable-planet/) puts it: There is no rescuing the rainforest without tending to the towns where most Amazonians live.
 Functional urban infrastructure is not a luxury that comes after conservation.
 It is a precondition for it.
 People who lack basic living conditions cannot be expected to sustain a **"standing-forest flowing-rivers bioeconomy"**.[^1]

 This was the starting point for our considerations and the **Amazonia City Lab Initiative**.

-[^1]: See also: [IDB Amazonian Cities Forum](https://www.iadb.org/en/blog/urban-development-and-housing/cities-amazonia-unlocking-prosperity-and-protecting-ecosystems); [Pulitzer Center: "The Amazon Rainforest Is Urban, Too"](https://pulitzercenter.org/stories/amazon-rainforest-urban-too); Durán Calisto, da Costa, et al. *Sustainable Cities in the Amazon.* Policy Brief.
+[^1]: See: [IDB Amazonian Cities Forum](https://www.iadb.org/en/blog/urban-development-and-housing/cities-amazonia-unlocking-prosperity-and-protecting-ecosystems); [Pulitzer Center: "The Amazon Rainforest Is Urban, Too"](https://pulitzercenter.org/stories/amazon-rainforest-urban-too); Durán Calisto, da Costa, et al. *Sustainable Cities in the Amazon.* Policy Brief.
 Science Panel for the Amazon, Sustainable Development Solutions Network, New York, USA (2025).
 [DOI: 10.55161/ACNT1416](https://eng-briefs.sp-amazon.org/251126%20SUSTAINABLE%20CITIES%20POLICY%20BRIEF%20ENG.pdf); World Economic Forum (2025) [Securing "Amazonia cities for a resilient and sustainable planet"](https://www.weforum.org/stories/2025/06/securing-amazonian-cities-for-sustainable-planet/).

 ---